kubernetes/community/.github/ISSUE_TEMPLATE/marketing-request.md

 ---
 name: Contributor Comms Request
-about: Get help getting a message out to our community through coordinated outreach on email, social media, and other public channels.
+about: Get support on sending a message out to our community through coordinated outreach on email, Slack, social media, and other public channels.
 title: 'REQUEST: New communication about <topic>'
 labels: area/contributor-comms, sig/contributor-experience
 assignees: